kubetoolsca/krs/README.md

 ## Installing Kubetools

-Run the following script to install a bunch of tools for your Kubernetes cluster.
+Assuming that you already have a bunch of Kubernetes tools running in your infrastructure.
+If not, you can leverage [samples/install-tools.sh](samples/install-tools.sh) script to install these sample tools.

 ```
 cd samples